stefuiii/tp/docs/UserGuide.md

 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

+### Filtering contacts: `filter`

+Filters contacts whose information contains any of the given tags.

+Format `filter t/[TAG]...`

+* Filter is case-insensitive. e.g `t/FRIENDS will be treated as t/friends`
+* The order of tags does not matter.
+* Only full tags will be matched
+* Contacts containing at least one tag will be shown (i.e. `OR` search).

 Examples:
 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>